stevetowers08/reporting-workspace/docs/ai/GHL_API_GUIDE.md

 ## Overview

-This guide provides comprehensive documentation for integrating with the Go High Level API, including authentication, database operations, API call structures, and critical settings based on our implementation learnings.
+This guide provides comprehensive documentation for integrating with the Go High Level API using **Private Integration Tokens (PIT)** for simplified authentication.
+Our implementation uses a **single agency token approach** with **lazy loading** for optimal performance.

 ## Table of Contents